What is Leukemia?

 According to research, there might be an indication that exposure to benzene can put you at a higher risk for leukemia, whether in the community or in the workplace.
 One study in particular determined a consistent association between benzene exposure and increased risk of AML and CLL specifically (x).

 Anemia is a common blood disorder affecting more than 3 million people in the U.S. characterized by low red blood cell counts (x).
-Blood cancers, like leukemia, may cause anemia because they compete with space in the marrow and reduce red blood cell count because it keeps them from reproducing normally (x).
+Blood cancers, like leukemia, may cause anemia because they compete for space in the marrow and reduce red blood cell count because it keeps them from reproducing normally (x).
 Anemia is also one of the causes of shortness of breath.

 For example, Fanconi anemia causes bone marrow to fail from gene mutations.
 According to a research study, leukemia is one of its potential complications (x).